 Located right off of La Rambla, La Boqueria is a large and open public market that serves a wide variety of food.
 For a cheap and delicious lunch my friends and I wandered around the various booths.
 I ate chocolate-covered strawberries, fresh fruit, a taco, and thai noodles.
 This place really has it all.

 Barcelona beach is the perfect place to hangout and catch some rays.
 The beach is surprisingly clean for being located right in the city, although there are a lot of gypsies selling drinks and offering massages…both of which I recommend declining.
 Barcelona beach is characterized by the uniquely shaped W hotel and the many outdoor restaurants that sit on the sand.
+The beach is completely free to visit, making it the perfect activity to do when visiting Barcelona on a budget!

 Brunch & Cake